JornLotsch/umap_cluster_analysis/README.md

 ## Why umap_cluster_analysis?

 Laboratory errors in lipidomics can produce biologically plausible but incorrect results.
-Our package integrates dimensionality reduction with cluster analysis to detect these errors through an intuitive visual framework, enabling researchers to identify problematic samples before they impact downstream analyses.
+This package integrates dimensionality reduction (UMAP) with cluster analysis (Ward’s hierarchical clustering) to detect such errors through an intuitive visual framework, enabling researchers to identify problematic samples before they impact downstream analyses.

 ## Ideal for